-Busy, ambitious women understand the importance of attending industry events, work related parties, and having lunch with a colleague.
+Busy, ambitious women understand the importance of attending industry events, work-related parties, and having lunch with a colleague(Not now obviously because of the pandemic).
 It can, however, take some experience navigating the professional networking scene before you realize the importance of healthy boundaries.
 For some professions, this is easier but with the rise of entrepreneurship, many early-career women are now finding themselves in situations where they need to socialize with potential clients or referral sources.
-As a result, boundaries may be easily blurred and learning how to manage this causes some women to neglect their personal life in an effort to nurture their professional endeavors.
+As a result, boundaries may be easily blurred, and learning how to manage this causes some women to neglect their personal life in an effort to nurture their professional endeavors.
 This is not always advantageous nor is it the best way to reach all of your life goals.

 While your twenties and early thirties vital for your career development, they are also vital for your personal life.
 Many women report meeting dating partners at work and put little thought into how to navigate a potentially sticky situation.
 Rather than finding yourself in such a situation, here are five tips to help you align your personal goals with your professional life.

 Know what you want in business and your love life.